ArchipelagoMW/Archipelago/docs/network protocol.md

   * For example, a data package like this is valid:
     ```jsonc
     {
-      // Some properties such as 'checksum', 'item_name_groups', and 'location_name_groups' were omitted.
+      // Some properties such as 'checksum' were omitted.
       "games": {
         "Game A": {
           "location_name_to_id": {